NSExceptional/TBAlertController/README.md

 Installation:
 =============
-Add `TBAlertController.h` and `TBAlertController.m` to your project and mport `TBAlertController.h`.
+Add `TBAlertController.h` and `TBAlertController.m` to your project and import `TBAlertController.h`.
 Cocoapods support coming soon!

 About:
 =============